ivy-bridges/ivy-bridges/README.md

 # Hello! 👋

-Hi!
-I like learning about Haskell and algebraic structures.
+- :seedling: I'm currently learning about Haskell and algebraic structures.
+- :computer: I also have some minor experience with Python, Java, and C.